Deardorff's Glossary of International Economics

 IRTS Increasing returns to scale.

-IS-Curve In the IS-LM model, the curve representing the combinations of national income and interest rate at which aggregate demand equals supply for goods.
-It is normally downward sloping because a rise in income increases output by more than aggregate demand (through consumption), while a rise in the interest rate reduces aggregate demand through investment.
+IS curve In the IS-LM model, the curve representing the combinations of national income and interest rate at which aggregate supply and demand for goods are equal.
+It is normally downward sloping: a rise in income increases output by more than consumption, requiring a fall in interest rate to raise investment.

 ISI Import substituting industrialization

-IS-LM Model A Keynesian macroeconomic model, popular especially in the 1960s, in which national income and the interest rate were determined by the intersection of two curves, the IS-curve and the LM-curve.
+IS-LM Model A Keynesian macroeconomic model, popular especially in the 1960s, in which national income and the interest rate were determined by the intersection of two curves, the IS curve and the LM curve.
+Due to Hicks (1937) and Hansen (1949).

 IS-LM-BP Diagram